arshak-grigoryan/codeEditor/README.md

 ## Usage

+At first you need insatlled Nodejs
+You can find Nodejs here https://nodejs.org/en/

 ### Installation
 Install the dependencies
 ```sh
 $ npm install
 ```
 ### Serve
 To serve in the browser  - Runs webpack-dev-server
 ```sh